tdaylan/gordion/README.md

-# TPET (TESS Pixel-level Extractor for Transients)
+# gordion

 ## Introduction
-TPET is a pipeline to analyze the Full Frame Image (FFI) from TESS to find variability.
+gordion is a pipeline to analyze the Full Frame Image (FFI) from TESS to find variability.